lustan3216/Behavior-Bind-Media/readme.md

 ```
 ## **Why we need to do that？ What the benefit**

-You must have encountered this situation! !
+You must have encountered this situation!
 Assume login and registration of
-the block class are `.Auth_wrapper`, after the designer came a new design, in
+the block class are `.Auth_wrapper`, after the designer gave a new design, in
 the user's edit page also use the same template, then you want to change class
 name?
-If you user `.user_edit_wrapper` to wrap user's page and change `
+If you use `.user_edit_wrapper` to wrap user's page and change `
 .Auth_wrapper {code}` to`.auth_wrapper, .user_edit_wrapper {code} `?
 In practice, it will not be as simple as this.
 There must be a few places to
-be modified, and engineers always struggle is in such a dilemma.
+be modified, and engineers always struggle in such a dilemma.

 2. If you already define a `.
-Banner` class in home page, but next design is
+Banner` class in the home page, but next design is
 banner need to down 30px?
-What you gonna do?
+What you are gonna do?
 Most people choose to add one more class that's available for this, but the
-idea I'm trying to convey is directly to use the `.flex-vertical-center` class.
+idea I'm trying to convey is direct to use the `.flex-vertical-center` class.

-    * When using `.banner` in more than one place, you're absolutely afraid
+    * When using `.banner` in more than one place, you're afraid
 to change a little place to all the scenes, but class behavior is not.
     * If you have a lot of places to be centered vertically, you must have a
 class or name, and you have to write a vertically-aligned syntax in the CSS
 file, then it's time to change it to behavior class to reuse.

 3. In general, front-end engineers will be trouble in CSS-specificity.
 LESS,
-SCSS are good tool to write, but do not use too much nested.
+SCSS are excellect tool to write, but do not use too much nest.
 The problem will
  bring about specificity too heavy to overwrite.

     ```scss